Welcome postdoc Lei Xu

 Nonequilibrium NGSED published in Phys.
 Rev. X

 Our paper about the nonequilibrium NGSED method is published in Physical Review X!
-This method extended the simulation of strong electron-phonon coupled and strongly correlated systems out of equilibrium, revealing the fluctuating nature of light-induced d-wave superconductivity.
+This method introduced a new and efficient numerical approach to simulate strong electron-phonon coupled and strongly correlated systems out of equilibrium.
+The simulation results revealed that light-induced d-wave superconductivity out of melted charge-density wave state could be…

 High-order correlation paper published in Science

 Our collaborative paper with Max-Planck Institute for Quantumoptics is published in Science!
-This work discovers high-order correlations in doped Mott insulator, realized by cold-atom quantum simulators.
+This work discovers high-order correlations in doped Mott insulator, realized by cold-atom quantum simulators and verified by numerically unbiased many-body simulations.

 Attractive interaction in cuprates published in Science